microsoft/pxt/docs/packages/getting-started.md

 The `pxt bump` will make sure there are no uncommited changes, bump the version number, create a git tag, and push everything to github.

-In the editor, paste the full URL to your repo after selecting `More -> Add package...`.
+In the editor, paste the full URL to your repo after selecting `Settings -> Extensions`.
 Your package should show up.

 ### Step 5: Approval